Mechanical Engineering, University of Delaware

 Haibo Ouyang is a professor at Shaanxi University of Science & Technology (SUST, China).
 He is currently the Director of the Nanomaterials & Technology in SUST.
-His research interests focus on the synthesis of carbon Nanomaterials and carbon-based composites and their application in electrical energy storage and electrical energy conversion.
+His research focuses on the synthesis of carbon Nanomaterials and carbon-based composites and their application in electrical energy storage and conversion.

 Zhigang Li is a professor at Taizhou University of the department of physics & electronic engineering (China).He is currently the director of the Institute of functional materials.
 His research interests include Fabrication and Physics properties (such as magnetic, optical, ferromagnet-superconductor and so on.) of ordered nanostructure array.

 Charan is pursuing masters in scientific instrumentation at Ernst-Abbe Hochschule, Germany.
 His research interests include the synthesis of metal and carbon nanomaterials for energy conversion storage applications.